Circuit type: Permanent road course

 The 4.6km main track has been designed in accordance with FIA Grade 2 classification, but by modifying the safety areas, it could be adapted to meet F1 requirements.
 On the two-wheeled side, the track meets the requirements of FIM Grade A classification.
 One aim of the design has been to take advantage of the shape of the undulating terrain; the circuit provides an 18-metre difference in height between the highest and lowest points.
 The camber of the bends varies at different points of the track with a maximum of 10% on three bends increasing mechanical grip for adjacent driving and overtaking possibilities.

-The main track will be negotiated in a clockwise direction will consist of 17 bends, 9 to the right and 8 to the left, each different in terms of speed and radius (some combining different radii), also offering smooth and exciting driving stretches with four discernible key overtaking points.
+The main track has undergone several design changes during its construction phase, with the final version negotiated in a clockwise direction over 17 bends, 11 to the right and 6 to the left, each different in terms of speed and radius (some combining different radii), also offering smooth and exciting driving stretches with four discernible key overtaking points.
+While shorter 'East' and 'West' varients have been designed, as of 2019, only the East GP circuit link road has been constructed and it remains to be seen if the West GP circuit is introduced at a later date.

-Alongside the Grand Prix circuit will be a separate kart track and off-road course, while a rallycross course shares part of the main course and infield area.
+Alongside the Grand Prix circuit will be a separate kart track and off-road course, while a rallycross course is also planned.
 While motorsport may grab the headlines, it is not the only activity at the facility.
 A dedicated driver-training facility has been designed by Alex and Franz Wurz's Test & Training company, which will offer diverse training possibilities from passenger cars to heavy goods vehicles, buses and motorcycles.

 In what will become the largest facility of its kind in Scandinavia when it opens (overtaking Norway's Vålerbanen in the process), the driver training facility features sections for practising driving in slippery conditions, tracks for practising negotiating obstacles, skid simulation and speed displays.

-Construction is already well under way with a projected opening in early 2018.
-With MotoGP looking all-but-confirmed, it remains to be seen what other categories may also feature, with the likes of the DTM, WTCC and perhaps even the Blancpain GT Series potential targets.
+The circuit will make its full MotoGP debut in 2020 and it remains to be seen what other categories may also feature, with the likes of the DTM, WTCC and perhaps even the Blancpain GT Series potential targets.

 The KymiRing is located at Tillola near to the city of Kouvola in southern Finland.
 The nearest airport is Lappeenranta Airport, just over an hour's drive east on Highway 6.
-This currently does not have scheduled passenger services, only seasonal charter flights (this may change if a MotoGP round materialises).
+This currently does not have scheduled passenger services, only seasonal charter flights.
 Helsinki's Vaanta International airport is only half an hour longer away to the south-west, however.